Denhac/denhac-official-docs/record-retention-policy.md

 - General Contracts 4 years after termination

 ## IV.
 Emergency Planning
-denhac’s records will be stored in a safe, secure and accessible manner.
+denhac’s records will be stored in a safe, secure, and accessible manner.
-All documents and financial files that are essential to keeping denhac operating in an emergency will be duplicated or backed up at least every week and maintained off site.
+All documents and financial files that are essential to keeping denhac operating in an emergency will be duplicated or backed up at least every month and maintained off-site.
 All other documents and financial files will be duplicated or backed up periodically as identified by the Treasurer or other person as designated by the Chairperson of the Board and maintained off-site.

 ## VI.
 Document Destruction